Unhinged (2020 film): Plot

-Meanwhile, Tom arrives at Rachel's home, where her brother Fred and his fiancée Mary live.
-Tom confronts him, holding Mary hostage, before repeatedly pushing her into Fred's knife, killing her.
-He then ties Fred to a chair and tells Rachel over the phone that she has three minutes to go into the school, get Kyle, and drive away, or he will kill Fred, as he wants him to read a letter about how Rachel is a liar.
+Meanwhile, Rachel's brother Fred is at her home watching a news report about the diner incident.
+According to the report, Tom worked as middle manager of an auto plant, where he was fired just shy of his pension after suffering a bad injury.
+Due to the injury, he became addicted to substances and was unable to find steady work for a year.
+At some point, he got a job at a maintenance company, and was fired just a day ago after being employed there for less than a month.
+Tom breaks into the home and beats up Fred's fiancée Mary.
+Tom confronts him, holding a battered Mary hostage, declaring that all he has left is violence and retribution, before repeatedly pushing her into Fred's knife, killing her.
+He then ties Fred to a chair and tells Rachel over the phone that she has three minutes to go into the school, get Kyle, and drive away, or he will kill Fred, as he wants him to read a letter about how Rachel is an "entitled self-centered person".
 Rachel desperately demands that the principal release Kyle.
 She gets Kyle and drives away.
+Tom forces a distressed Fred to read the letter to Rachel over the phone.
 When a police officer arrives at Rachel's house, Tom sets Fred on fire.
 The cop shoots Tom in the shoulder and tries to put the fire out.
 Tom escapes and catches up to Rachel and Kyle on a highway.
 They use a GPS app to learn that Tom is in a minivan (for which he killed someone) and is directly in front of them.
 When they attempt to alert a nearby officer, Tom rams his car, causing a multi-vehicle car accident.

 Tom pursues Rachel to her mother's house where Kyle triggers a silent alarm and hides.
 Rachel rams the van that Tom is driving, flipping the vehicle.
 Tom gets out, attacks Rachel, and enters the house in search of Kyle, intent on killing him next.
 As Tom is about to leave, Kyle inadvertently alerts him to his hiding place upstairs.
-Rachel comes to and enters the house to protect Kyle, but Tom finds her and they struggle.
+Rachel comes to and enters the house to protect Kyle, but Tom finds her and they struggle, Kyle attacking Tom.
 When Tom begins to strangle Kyle, Rachel stabs Tom in the eye with a pair of scissors, killing him.

 The police arrive and inform Rachel that Fred survived the attack.
 Rachel and Kyle leave to see Fred at the hospital.
 As they drive away, a car cuts Rachel off and she stops herself from honking at the angry driver.
-Kyle observes this and says, "Good choice."
-They drive away.
+Kyle observes this and says "good choice."
+They continue driving.